How to use IF function in Excel

 How to use IF function with VLOOKUP in Excel

 VLOOKUP can be nested inside an IF formula to retrieve data when a condition is TRUE or FALSE.
-In the next example, I will show you how to calculate shipping fees based on a different table that contains the thresholds and percentages to be applied depending on the order value.
+In the next example, I will show you how to calculate shipping fees based on a table containing the thresholds and percentages to be applied depending on the order value.

 The formula I’ve used in cell F152: